The

 a wave that mixes altogether with the main water; because

-the Divine soul sends its essence to all, as a tree supplies its
+the Divine soul sends its essence to all, as a tree

 marrow to all parts of it from top to foot.